 Video for Industry Partners

-The LEPC will be developing a video for Industry Partners within the District of Thunder Bay which will showcase programs, services and training initiatives available to employers to assist them in addressing their workforce development needs.
+The LEPC has developed a video for Industry Partners within the District of Thunder Bay which showcases programs, services and training initiatives available to employers to assist them in addressing their workforce development needs.
 Even with significant outreach and promotion of services available to employers, free of charge, from the Employment Ontario (EO) and non-Employment Ontario network, the vast amount of services and knowledge available to employers from these agencies remain "the best kept secret".